About our research

 • Coinvestigator: Alejandra Ullauri, AuD, MPH, Audiology En Español

-Dr. Ullauri is a bilingual audiologist licensed in the state of Illinois, and the author of Audiology Services in Diverse Communities.
+Dr. Ullauri is a bilingual audiologist licensed in the state of Illinois, and the founder of Audiology En Español.
+Dr. Ullauri is also the author of Audiology Services in Diverse Communities.
 She is a native Spanish speaker, born and raised in Ecuador.
-Dr. Ullauri studied Audiology in the U.S. and in Australia, and she has been fortunate to practice the profession in both languages: two years in the United Kingdom, nine years in the U.S., and seven years in Ecuador.
-Dr. Ullauri is a verified Physician Oral Language Observation Matrix (POLOM) rater and a member of the National Association of Medical Spanish.
-She currently participates as a subject matter expert on pediatric hearing screening at the National Center on Health, Behavioral Health, and Safety.
+Dr. Ullauri studied Audiology in the U.S. and in Australia, and she has been fortunate to practice the profession in both languages: two years in the United Kingdom, twelve years in the U.S., and seven years in Ecuador.
+She is a member of the National Association of Medical Spanish and a verified Physician Oral Language Observation Matrix (POLOM) Rater.
+Dr. Ullauri currently participates as a subject matter expert on pediatric hearing screening methods at the National Center on Health, Behavioral Health, and Safety.
+During the Medical Spanish for Audiologists Pilot Initive, Dr Ullauri will serve as course instructor, virtual live sessions facilitator, final assessment moderator, and POLOM rater.